michaelkourlas/node-js2xmlparser/README.md

     * `valueString` - the name of the property representing an element's value; note that any property with a name equal to the value string is ignored except in the context of supplying a value for a tag containing attributes (string, optional, default: "#")
+    * `aliasString` - the name of the property representing an element's alias; the name of the containing element will be replaced with the alias (string, optional, default: "=")
     * `prettyPrinting` - pretty-printing options (object, optional)
         * `enabled` - specifies whether pretty-printing is enabled (boolean, optional, default: true)
         * `indentString` - indent string (string, optional, default: "\t")